Brichardson117/effective-octo-computing-machine/README.md

   ## Installation
-  clone this repository and run npm install
+  clone this repository and run npm install to install and needed dependencies.
+Once thats done you can start the server with npm start! this project is using server 3001 (localhost:3001)

   ## Demo
   view demo of how this works using Insomnia: